jbcoe/iso-cpp-breaking-UB/draft.md

 The check and exception are always active and will have performance impact in non-development code.

-Given that integer division-by-zero is undefined behaviour [REF] it may be preferable to use a sanitized build [REF] to detect such contract violations rather than rely on an explicit debug check.
+Given that integer division-by-zero is undefined behaviour [[3]](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/n4741.pdf) it may be preferable to use a sanitized build [REF] to detect such contract violations rather than rely on an explicit debug check.